top of page

 14. If you speak too quietly, people will have to try to hear and their attention will fade

-19. If you are nervous, pick out three people – one to your left, one in the middle and one to your right, and talk to them.
+18. If you are nervous, pick out three people – one to your left, one in the middle and one to your right, and talk to them.
 Notice one or two people who appear interested.

-21. Try to give as deep a talk on the issue as possible especially in the last three minutes of the talk.
+20. Try to give as deep a talk on the issue as possible especially in the last three minutes of the talk.

-23. Your voice can lead others to deep their understanding and expand their knowledge.
+22. Your voice can lead others to deep their understanding and expand their knowledge.

 24. Never repeat the same talk in the same place.
-Never give the give the same talk more than twice a year.
+Never give give the same talk more than twice a year.

 25. Remember you cannot develop as a speaker through repetition of the same talk.

 26. If you have a question and answer session at the end, make sure it connects to the talk.
-Some people prefer the silence to Q and A, so it is useful to keep Q and A down to a few minutes.

-27. It is useful to finish a talk with a minute or two of silence.
+28. It is useful to finish a talk with a minute or two of silence.

 bottom of page